solliancenet/azure-machine-learning-quickstarts/aml-python-sdk/quickstart-1.3/automl-azure-portal/README.md

 - Click on **Create Image**
 - On the `Create an Image` page provide the information as shown below.
 Note that you should upload the corresponding script files downloaded in step # 13.
 - Click on **Create** button.
 - Creating an image can take upto 5-10 minutes.
-Wait for the image creating before proceeding.
+Wait for the image to be created before proceeding.

 <img src="./images/017_CreateImage_1.png" width="70%" height="70%" title="Click on Create Image">